Reduce room lighting and try to avoid reflections in the monitor. If the room is too bright the monitor will probably be set too bright.

 This test is just making sure you can see shadow and highlight details and is no way to set maximum brightness accurately - Ideally a hardware calibrator is needed (read more below) to set the maximum brightness accurately.

-For computer monitor color calibration, Mark uses a device called the Spyder Pro by DataColor.
-The Spyder Pro requires mail order from larger camera stores in New York or LA for $250 to $300.
+For monitor color calibration, Mark uses a device called the Spyder Pro by DataColor.
+The Spyder Pro purchase requires mail order from larger camera stores for $250 to $300.

 Do remember for true and accurate color digital images you should consider getting a hardware calibrator.
 It is simple and easy to use.
 A calibrator will correct monitor color, brightness and contrast automatically.
 However, it will not make up for viewing in bright rooms, reflections, etc, or viewing on an old monitor.